linna1998/Parallel-Decision-Tree-on-GPU/final report.md

 * Memory Latency: Since the data is disk-residency, the memory latency is large.
 We have the leverage the temporal locality.

 ## Approach
 There are mainly two functions in the tree building process that are costly. `compress` function and `find_best_split` function.
 And both of them could be parallelized.
-Since now to do not need to Also, we introduce our baseline parallel strategy ---- Node Parallel.
+To begin with, we introduce our baseline parallel strategy ---- Node Parallel.

 ### Node Parallel